PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - Use a date picker component that restricts future dates.
 - Implement backend validation to check the date format and ensure it is not a future date.
 - Ensure the field is marked as required in the form and backend validation.
+- Display error messages for invalid or missing dates.

 ### 5. INTEGRATION POINTS